USS Dale (DD-353): Late 1941 Pearl Harbor Attack – early 1942

 At 1410, the pinion bearings on the reduction gear of the port engine failed.
 An attempt was made to stay with the assigned task force, as the maximum speed obtainable with one engine was 22 knots, but the Dale fell steadily behind.
 The starboard engine began overheating, forcing a further reduction of speed to 10 knots.
 The Dale retired to southward at 1654, stopped at 1930, and lay to until 0500 the following morning attempting repairs.
 At dawn the Dale rendezvoused with the task force, but as full repairs to the engine were impossible without the assistance of the tender, the Dale could not maintain her assigned screening station.
 Instead, under orders of Commander Destroyers, Battle Force, the Dale established an offshore patrol in sector one until the entrance of Task Group 8.4.

 The Dale suffered no casualties and no enemy damage during the raid on Pearl Harbor.
 The Japanese plane shot down by the Dale off the entrance buoys was reported to the Commanding Officer.
 Two other planes, both dive bombers, were claimed by members of the crew to have been shot down by the Dale.

 From 14 December 1941 to 17 March 1942, The Dale screened USS Lexington and USS Yorktown, covering the strikes on the Salamaua–Lae campaign area of New Guinea on 10 March.
 The Dale returned to Pearl Harbor on escort and training duty until 11 May when she departed for Mare Island and an overhaul.
 On 5 June she sailed from San Francisco, with others, to back up the task forces engaged in the Battle of Midway from 6 July to 17 August.
 She was assigned to convoy duty between Viti Levu, Fiji, and Efate and Espiritu Santo, New Hebrides, in preparation for the assault on Guadalcanal.
 She covered the landings, escorted transports loaded with reinforcements to the bitterly contested island from 18 August to 21 September, then sailed to Pearl Harbor for escort and training duty until 10 November.
-She sailed to screen the battleships USS Washington and USS South Dakota into Pearl Harbor, continuing with the USS South Dakota to San Francisco.
+She sailed to screen the battleships USS Washington and USS South Dakota into Pearl Harbor, continuing with the South Dakota to San Francisco.